 I joined the Vanderbilt Department of Classical Studies in August 1998, after completing my doctoral dissertation on “Lucretius and the Deception of Rome: an Adaptation of Epicurean Epistemology.”
 The original plan was to stay for a year or two and seek a tenure-track appointment elsewhere.
 But the exciting challenges and responsibilities of my position, the energy and enthusiasm of our students, and especially the warmth and support of my classicist colleagues, have all persuaded me to stay right where I am.

-My primary responsibility to the Department is as Director of Undergraduate Studies, advertising our program and coordinating our advising for the roughly 40 majors in our three programs: Classics, Classical Languages, and Classical Civilization.
-I also supervise our Latin Language sequences, which primarily involves close mentoring of our graduate student teachers, each of whom teaches at least one section of Latin while completing their Masters degree.
+My primary responsibility to the Department is as Director of Undergraduate Studies, advertising our program and coordinating our advising for the roughly 40 majors in our three tracks: Classical and Near Eastern Languages and Cultures, Mediterranean Archaeology, and Mediterranean Studies.
 I maintain close contacts with the other language instructors by serving on the Vanderbilt Arts and Science Committee for Second Language Acquisition.
 And finally I coordinate with classical students and teachers at the secondary level, actively participating in the Tennessee Classical Association, the Junior Classical League, and the American Classical League, at whose National Institute I delivered the plenary speech in June 2007.

 I grew up in Italy, where I developed my twin passions for soccer and classics.
 I am indebted both to Vanderbilt and to the Middle Tennessee Soccer Alliance for allowing me to pursue both, and I am always eager to share my enthusiasm with any unsuspecting student or colleague passing by my office door.
 Usually no appointment is necessary; just come on by to Cohen 303, and if the door is open, the Doctor is in!